BowenS123/ProjectCPP/README.md

 ## Requirements

-* Qt framework Qt6.
+* Qt framework (Qt 6.x recommended).
 * C++ (C++17 or higher).

 ## How to Build and Run

-See [HowToStartGame.md](Docs/HowToStartUpGame.md) for detailed instructions on downloading, setting up Qt Creator, building, and playing the game.
+See [HowToStartUpGame.md](Docs/HowToStartUpGame.md) for detailed instructions on downloading, setting up Qt Creator, building, and playing the game.

 ## Project Requirements Checklist